 World-renowned dance journalist Donald Hutera led the discussion.

 He writes regularly for The Times, Dance Europe and Animated Magazine (to name a few) and has an energy and enthusiasm for the arts – and communication – that is incredibly infectious.

 Donald has watched and written about every conceivable dance style but he revealed that ballet still intimidates him.
 He told me: “It does still intimidate me – just a little bit.
 It’s because I have never taken a ballet class before in my life!
 I think it’s too late for me to try one now.”
-Having trained in classical ballet since early childhood, I reminded Donald that age is but a number and assured him it really is never too late to start…
+Although I have trained in classical ballet since early childhood, I reminded Donald that age is but a number and assured him it really is never too late to start.

-Emilia led the assembled writers on a whirlwind tour of blogging, punctuated with questions concerning social media use and suggestions of good dance blogs to visit.
+Emilia led the assembled writers attending Dance is the Word on a whirlwind tour of blogging, punctuated with questions concerning social media use and suggestions of good dance blogs to visit.

-Although this can be of huge benefit to performers and fans, David Watson, digital media manager for English National Ballet, warns how this can pose problems for companies.
+Although this can be of huge benefit to performers and fans, David Watson, digital media manager for English National Ballet, warns those of us attending Dance is the Word how this can pose problems for companies.
 He said: “Social media policies for dance companies are being developed.
 I spend time teaching dancers that they need to be media savvy and have correct social media etiquette so that they can join in the conversations, without being at risk or posting about things the Company wants to reveal itself.
 We can’t have pictures of costumes going out if they have yet to be premiered onstage, for example.”

 Dance criticism and writing surrounding the arts has traditionally been about having some distance and remaining objective.
 However, when it comes to objectivity, the whole ethos of blogging seems to gel with Donald’s view that total objectivity is impossible but also unnecessary.